-Humphrey-Lahti Art features works by the creative duo Marko and Eva Humphrey-Lahti and occasionally other carefully sourced artists.
+Humphrey-Lahti Art features works by creative duo Marko and Eva Humphrey-Lahti.

-Marko is a self-taught English sculptor with 20-years experience and a solid business background after a first career as a corporate leader in Marketing and PR.
+Marko is an English sculptor with a broad business background after a first career as a corporate leader in Marketing and Public Relations.
 Eva is a Finnish architecture and design professional turned artist.
 We combined our skills and experience to form an art resource for both private and business clients.

-Please feel free to browse the art on our site.
-You can save your favourite pieces in your own Collection so it’s easier to contact and enquire about specific pieces.
-Each enlarged visual has a sliding Info arrow on the left.
-After clicking on this, simply click on the Collection bar at the bottom of the slider image.
-The Archive section shows sold pieces that are in Private or Public Collections both in the UK and abroad.
+Please feel free to browse our art.
+You can save your favourite pieces to your own Collection making it easier to contact us about specific artworks.
+Each enlarged visual has a slider Info arrow which provides details of individual pieces.
+The Archive section shows a selection of our art held in Private or Public Collections in the UK and abroad.

-If you have an enquiry about Eva’s work or would like to see any available pieces in between exhibitions, and/or discuss a commission, please telephone or e-mail.
+If you have an enquiry about Eva’s work or would like to see any available pieces inbetween exhibitions, or discuss a commission, please phone or e-mail.
 Visits to Art in Context can be arranged by appointment.

 Eva showed her artistic talent from a very early age, stimulated no doubt growing up surrounded by the glamour of Opera; her father was a professional opera singer and mother a multi-talented textile artist and jewellery designer.